dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2237: Creativity aids education and cultural literacy.
+### T2237: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|